 The list goes on and on.
 If you’re a foodie on Instagram, you’re in good company and have a lot of potential to build a reputation on the platform.
 Bloggers can share creative dishes and get people to check out their other endeavors, and food lovers can find the inspiration they need to expand their recipes.

 You can find tons of food stars on Instagram, including big names like Food Network Star Ree Drummond, Bobby Flay, Yolanda Gampp, and many more, all with millions of followers.
-We couldn’t forget Gordon Ramsay, who has a whopping 13.1 million followers on the platform.
+We couldn’t forget Gordon Ramsay, who has a whopping 13.1 million followers on Instagram.

 You’ll find a mix of not just food bloggers but also chefs, cooking show hosts, and other food industry folks alike to make up the strong community on Instagram.
 Many of these Instagram users give insight into their own cooking, share content of their cooking shows or documentaries, and also give a look into their personal life.